ONSdigital/csvcubed/external-docs/docs/guides/configuration/unit-configuration.md

 Note that the two scenarios described above apply to both standard and pivoted shape cubes.
 The shape of the data cube does not affect the representation of units.

+## Defining a new unit

+If you have decided on your preferred method of defining/representing units to suit your data cube, follow one of the two sections on defining a unit below:

 ### Defining a unit in an observation column's definition